blockchainsllc/in3-docs/docs/api-dotnet.md

 Signs and sends the assigned transaction.
 The [Signer](#T-In3-Crypto-Signer 'In3.Crypto.Signer') used to sign the transaction is the one set by [Signer](#P-In3-IN3-Signer 'In3.IN3.Signer').
 Transactions change the state of an account, just the balance, or additionally, the storage and the code.
 Every transaction has a cost, gas, paid in Wei.
 The transaction gas is calculated over estimated gas times the gas cost, plus an additional miner fee, if the sender wants to be sure that the transaction will be mined in the latest block.
+See [SendTransactionAndWait](#M-In3-Eth1-Api-SendTransactionAndWait-In3-Eth1-TransactionRequest- 'In3.Eth1.Api.SendTransactionAndWait(In3.Eth1.TransactionRequest)') to wait for the [TransactionReceipt](#T-In3-Eth1-TransactionReceipt 'In3.Eth1.TransactionReceipt') in the same call.

 ###### Returns